Skip to content

 Exception logging and weekly review

-A buyer should be able to inspect the first artifact and understand the lane immediately.
+A buyer should be able to inspect the first artifact and understand the sales desk immediately.

 The point is not to imply a giant platform.
-The point is to show the actual outputs that decide whether the pilot should exist.
+The point is to show the actual outputs that decide whether the proposal desk build should happen.

 Workflow boundary